rkirov/cont-signal/README.md

 ## How to use it

-This library provides an quite unorthodox implemenation of what is currently referred as `fine-grained reactivity` or `signals` in the JS web frameworks community.
+This library provides an quite unorthodox implementation of what is currently referred as `fine-grained reactivity` or `signals` in the JS web frameworks community.